thepharmproject/set_of_scripts/README.md

 A couple of methods for finding key terms for hate speech detection have been implemented.
 These include simple string matching, approximate string matching with the use of the appropriate metrics, such as Levenshtein Distance, Damerau-Levenshtein Distance, Jaro Distance, Jaro-Winkler Distance, Match Rating Approach Comparison, Hamming Distance.
 Term matching also aims at being suffix agnostic, accommodating the various suffixes that may exist in nouns for many languages (i.e. Greek language features different suffixes for gender or singular/plural versions).
 A word-vector approach has also been developed, taking into account the semantic meaning of the terms.
 A hybrid dictionary-based approach with predefined phrases, along with dynamic term combinations (i.e. adjectives combined with nouns) has been implemented and is under evaluation.

 ### Approach
 Two modes can be used for filtering (mode=0,1,2).
 The first one is based in a dictionary of terms for four different languages: English, Greek, Italian and Spanish.
-A language model is loaded (according to the language of the text), common practices are followed (lowercasing, lemmatization, stop word and punctuation removal), and the targeted terms are being searched in the text.
+A language model is loaded (according to the language of the text), common practices are followed (lowercasing, lemmatization, stop-words and punctuation removal), and the targeted terms are being searched in the text.
 If a term (or combination of terms) is found, text segments are denoted as "hate speech".
-The second one is based in word vectors allowing for a more semantic detection.
-The same workflow is followed for this method as well (lemmatization etc.). if mode is set to "2" the union of the results from both methods is returned.
+The second one is based in word vectors allowing a more semantic detection.
+The same workflow is followed for this method as well (lemmatization etc.).
+If mode is set to "2" the union of the results from both methods is returned.

 ### Implementation
 The aforementioned approach is implemented as a method (detect_hate(text, metadata, language, mode) -> matches[]) in the analysis_nlp.py file.